NickStrupat/Equality/README.md

 ###TODO

 - ~~Handle enumerables~~
+- Revamp the attribute system for more configurability
+- Optimize Dictionary structural comparison so it doesn't box value types while comparing
-- 'Fluent'-style API for configuring fields to include/exclude
+- Fluent-style API for configuring fields to include/exclude
 - Fody tool to IL-weave the overrides to call the respective 'Equality' methods